 Focus On New Team Members

 Research indicates that employees are most engaged during their first six months.
 Use this knowledge to implement and execute a plan or initiative that will build on their morale.

 Use tools and learning programs to further your team’s knowledge and track progress.
-Budgetary constraints are likely to prevent a large and elaborate program, so use some creativity to do this.
+Leaders are learners and today our future generations want development!